jongminkmg/Protocol/DNA_FISH.md

 13. Wash three times in 2X SSC
     - second one with DNA staining dye (HOECHST, 1:10000, if it is not SABER FISH)

-14. Mount coverslips (SABER-FISH, see 15-18)
+14. Mount coverslips (SABER-FISH, see 15-17)

 ### For SABER
-15. After wash, incubate for 1 hour at 37C w/ 1uM detection oligo in PBS.
+15. After wash, incubate for 1 hour at 37C w/ 50uL (for 18mm coverslips) 1uM detection oligo in PBS.

 16. Then another 3 times PBS wash (2nd time /w HOECHST)
-    - Tried to maintain PBS at 37 during wash as much as possible.
+    - Tried to maintain PBS at 37C during wash as much as possible.

 17. Mount coverslips.